Introduction

 Graphical representation of range limits

-We provide three examples below illustrating how metapopulation theory can reveal some of the complexities of distribution dynamics under a changing climate.
+We provide three examples to illustrate how metapopulation theory can reveal some of the complexities of distribution dynamics under a changing climate.

 Interaction of the specialist and of its habitat’s response can cause indirect distribution dynamics

 In a bottom-up system such as predator-prey or a habitat specialist, the response to environmental change does not only depend on the focal species but also on the response of the associated one.
 The covariation in the response to the environment between the two levels is therefore of critical importance.
-For instance, the net effect of less favourable environmental conditions to a specialist could be detrimental, without effect, or favourable depending on the effect of the environment to its habitat (Figure 2).
-Figure 2 A illustrates that specialist occupancy decrease (S) is amplified as environmental conditions harm simultaneously the specialist and its habitat.
-Conversely, stable specialist occupancy is caused by an equivalent increase of habitat availability or as one level benefits as much as the other suffers (Figure 2 B).
-An increase in specialist occupancy despite less favourable environmental conditions may occur if one level benefits more than the other suffers (Figure 2 C).
-Thus, the interaction between levels may have indirect (and counterintuitive) effects on specialist response.
+For instance, the net effect of less favourable environmental conditions to a specialist could be detrimental (Figure 1 A), without effect (Figure 1 B), or favourable (Figure 1 C) depending on the effect of the environment to its habitat.
+Thus, the interaction between trophic levels may have indirect (and counterintuitive) effects on specialist response.

 Habitat mismatch affects species distribution shifts

-Range limits of a habitat specialist is jointly affected by abiotic conditions and the availability (occupancy) of its habitat.
-Range shift in response to environmental changes is therefore not only determined by its intrinsic response to the environment, but also by the response of the habitat.
-As a result, a mismatch between the species response to the environment and its realized distribution may arise, in particular when different trophic levels are not responding at the same rate to environmental change.
-An example is illustrated in Figure 3.
-The distribution may shift in the geographic space, for instance toward the north, but it should stay the same in the environmental space if both levels respond similarly (Figure 3, dark shaded area).
-That said, if a delay or any other factor prevents the habitat from tracking the new environmental conditions, then the habitat curve will shift (Figure 3, green dashed line), and so will the distribution limit (light shaded area).
-Such mismatch could either benefit or harm the specialist distribution; in this example, the specialist expands to less favourable environmental conditions.
-The response of the habitat to changing abiotic conditions does influence the specialist distribution, both in extent and in the position of its distribution limits in both the environmental and geographical space.
+Range limits of a habitat specialist is jointly affected by environmental conditions and the availability (occupancy) of its habitat.
+Range shift in response to environmental changes is therefore not only determined by its intrinsic response to the environment, but also by the response of the habitat to the environment.
+As a result, a mismatch between the species response to the environment and its realized distribution may arise, in particular when different trophic levels are not responding at the same rate to environmental change (Figure 2).
+The distribution may shift in the geographic space, for instance toward the north, but it should stay the same in the environmental space if both levels respond similarly (Figure 2, dark shaded area).
+That said, if a delay or any other factor prevents the habitat from tracking the new environmental conditions, then the habitat curve will shift (Figure 2, green dashed line), and so will the distribution limit (light shaded area).
+Such mismatch could either benefit or harm the specialist distribution; in Figure 2, the specialist expands to less favourable environmental conditions.
+The response of the habitat to changing environmental conditions does influence the specialist distribution, both in extent and in the position of its distribution limits in environmental and geographical space.

 Metapopulation dynamics may precipitate species decline